hackclub/blot/README.md

 We're in the early stages of developing our next "you ship, we ship", you make some digital art and we'll send you a drawing robot which can fabricate that art.

+Drawing thing is designed to be the best introduction to digital fabrication.
+It's a small machine you can own, take apart, play with, and modify at any level of its design.
+You can change the control software, path planning, machine interface and more all from a friendly browser-based IDE (and all in JavaScript).

 ![image](https://user-images.githubusercontent.com/27078897/210051827-ec3f2719-cfe1-448b-9c77-6a50a4dd31cd.png)

 We're also pushing the state of the art with how hackable these machines can be by working with some researchers at MIT to create a new framework for modular machine control called [Modular Things](https://github.com/modular-things/modular-things